The method ssocard is intended to people who need to retrieve the

 the following HTTP request:

-(e.g. 2020 BL6) of the SSO.
-When the name refers
+(e.g., 2020 BL6) of the SSO.
+When the name refers to multiple SSOs (e.g., Io), its ID is composed

 Io_(Satellite).

-containing the list of targets, one identifier per line.
-The file must then be sent in POST request to the SsODNet server.
+You can also submit a text file (Content-Type: text/plain) containing the list of targets, with one identifier per line.
+The file must

-This can be achieved by using curl, e.g.:
+then be sent in a POST request to the SsODNet server.
+This can be done by using curl, e.g.:

 where <filename> is the name of your file, and mytargets is any string of your choice.